skaparate/nmv-data-manager/README.md

 This command runs the xdebug command so you can listen on vscode (the required configuration is provided on the [.vscode folder](#.vscode)).

+The command `lando purge-cache' will run the command to purge the cache used by the plugin (will make the plugin contact the REST API directly).

 For VSCode to work properly, I recommend the plugins:

-* PHP Intelephense
+- PHP Intelephense
-* PHP Sniffer & Beatufier
+- PHP Sniffer & Beatufier
-* PHP Debug, for using xdebug.
+- PHP Debug, for using xdebug.

 ## Running